 Why now?
 Blusher is part the wellness and atheleisure trends along with leggings and a water bottle.
 It’s the easiest way to fake a healthy glow without having to run for miles or sweat it out in the gym (though it helps if you do that as well).

 What’s the trend for blusher right up to the temples all about?
 Some people are calling this draping – it’s how we used to do our make-up in the Seventies: you’d sweep your blusher upwards from your cheekbones.
-It’s just a different way of adding colour and structure to the face and has been rediscovered by a new generation who weren’t familiar with that era.
+It’s just a different way of adding colour and structure to the face.

 Cream, liquid or powder blusher: which is best?
 Whichever you prefer: if you have oily skin you might want to avoid a cream or liquid formula as it might fade too quickly; if you prefer a glow-y look, cream is your friend.
 Powder is possibly more controllable in terms of placement and will certainly work better for draping, but why not pop cream on top of powder for a more intense hit?

 What’s the yellow blush trend all about?
 It’s definitely interesting but unless it’s done with real artistic flair, you could just end up looking like you’ve got a liver problem.